 cocoa powder, coconut oil, walnuts, almond butter

-dark chocolate, shredded coconut, coconut milk, almond flour, almonds
+almond flour, almonds, dark chocolate, shredded coconut, coconut milk, eggs

 50. Bonus: The Complete Healthy Brain Dinner Recipe